Human Resource Services

 FMLA Covered Workers' Compensation

-• Under a workers' compensation claim, light or restricted duty assignments may be substituted for an employee's regular job if approved by the healthcare provider and if the University has suitable assignments available.
+• Under a workers' compensation claim, light or restricted duty assignments may be substituted for your regular job if approved by the healthcare provider and if the University has suitable assignments available.

-• An employee has the right to decline the restricted duty assignment; however, in that case the employee may no longer be eligible for workers' compensation payments.
+• You have the right to decline a restricted duty assignment; however, in that case you may no longer be eligible for workers' compensation payments.

 FMLA Absence Reporting

-The University's FMLA policy requires employees to use sick, vacation, or other appropriate paid leave accruals concurrently when approved for FMLA job-protected leave status.
+The University's FMLA policy requires employees to use sick, vacation, or other available paid time off concurrently when approved for FMLA job-protected leave.

-• FMLA Medical Appointment - paid time off for follow-up and treatment appointments related to your own serious health condition.
+• FMLA Sick - Use of sick accruals for time off related to an employee’s own serious health condition.

-• FMLA Comp Time Used - paid time off through use of previously earned compensatory time which may be used for any approved FMLA situation.
+• FMLA Comp Time Used - Previously earned compensatory time used for FMLA covered absences.

 Additional Resources